palumbamboo/se2-groupD/documentation/use-cases/Story2-UseCaseNarrative.md

 3. The teacher compiles the field
 4. The system shows the preview and asks for confirmation
 5. The teacher confirms
-6. The system updates lecture with data about topics
-7. The system shows update confirmation
+6. The system shows update confirmation

 The use case terminates with success.

 <b>Extensions</b>:

 &nbsp;&nbsp; <b>1a.</b> The teacher cancels: the use case ends in failure
-&nbsp;&nbsp; <b>3b.</b> The teacher compiles the text field with not valid data: the system shows a warning message
+&nbsp;&nbsp; <b>3b.</b> The teacher compiles the text field with not valid data: the system shows a warning message.
+Use case continues from point 3.
 &nbsp;&nbsp; <b>5a.</b> The teacher cancels: the use case ends in failure
-&nbsp;&nbsp; <b>6a.</b> The system fails in updating data: the use case ends in failure